raphaelameaume/fragment/docs/guide/organizing-props.md

 };
 ```

-By default, a folder is not collapsed.
-During development, Fragment will preserve the state of the folder (collapsed or not) between hot reloads.
-It is possible to specify the state of the folder by using attributes in the folder string.
+Folders are not collapsed by default.
+During development, Fragment preserves their open or collapsed state across hot reloads.
+The desired initial state can also be specified directly within the folder string:

 ```js
 export let props = {